Special Education and Research

 If we as teachers follow this deficit model approach to Autism and indeed all students with a diagnosis of SEN then I think we just end up looking for problems and focusing on the “Challenging Behaviour”.
 The first step we need to take is to find our the strengths of the children we work with.
 The school I work in supports children who have usually had their previous placements fail.
 When a child is referred to us it is rare for any conversation to start with what they can do, what they want to achieve and what their hopes or dreams are.
 To be successful with a child you have to display relentless positivity – from the start.

-It is rare to see pure ABA practiced in the UK but elements are used throughout the education and care system.
-Often and increasingly controversially it is seen as a treatment for Autism.
-I would recommend reading around this discussion as it will shape the way education and services for Autistic people are approached in future.
+It is rare to see pure ABA practiced in the UK but we use elements throughout the education and care system.
+Often and increasingly controversially people present ABA as a treatment for Autism.
+I would recommend reading around this discussion as it will shape the way we approach education and services for Autistic people

 I cannot recall where I heard the term Anecdata but it perfectly sums up what many of us have to rely on.
 Before I started trying to find out more about PBS and the science behind it I used to sit in meetings telling stories and giving guesses as to what was happening.
 This really doesn’t cut it when you are talking about the future quality of live for a child.
 Your input and knowledge of what is going on may make the difference in securing the right support for a family, the right education placement or even how much additional specialist input a child receives.
 With ever increasing pressure on schools and social care the more confidence we have in what we are saying the more robust our evidence base the better the outcome for the child.